An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Model Description

-Stellar evolution and photometry are based on isochrones from MIST (MESA\footnote{Modules for Experiments in Stellar Astrophysics \citep{mesa1,mesa2,mesa3,mesa4,mesa5}} Isochrones and Stellar Tracks; \citealp{Choi2016,Dotter2016}) version 1.2, in order to maximize the metallicity and age parameter space covered, as well as photometric filters available.
-We use the MIST v/vcrit=0.4 packaged model grids for detailed stellar properties from their theoretical and synthetic photometry isochrones.
-We use the Charon Interpolator described by \citetalias{synthpopI}~(\citeyear{synthpopI}) to smooth interpolation in the red giant phase.
-For stars between 0.08-0.1M$_\odot$, which lie outside of the MIST grids, we draw initial masses, ages, and metallicities, then maintain the initial mass as the final mass and do not generate photometry, allowing these stars to be dark lenses but not sources in our microlensing simulations.
+Stellar evolution and photometry are estimated from the MIST (MESA\footnote{Modules for Experiments in Stellar Astrophysics \citep{mesa1,mesa2,mesa3,mesa4,mesa5,mesa6}} Isochrones and Stellar Tracks; \citealp{Choi2016,Dotter2016}) version 1.2 isochrones, in order to maximize the metallicity and age parameter space covered, as well as photometric filters available.
+We use the v/vcrit=0.4 packaged model grids for detailed stellar properties from their theoretical and synthetic photometry isochrones.
+We use the {\sc CharonInterpolator} described by \citetalias{synthpopI}~(\citeyear{synthpopI}) to smooth interpolation in the red giant phase.
+For stars between 0.08-0.1M$_\odot$, which lie outside of the MIST grids, we draw initial masses, ages, and metallicities, then assume zero mass loss and do not generate photometry, allowing these stars to be dark lenses but not sources in our microlensing simulations.

 The MIST isochrones trace stellar evolution through either the carbon burning phase or into a white dwarf cooling sequence, depending on initial mass.
-Thus, we need a way of handling stars with ages beyond those covered in their respective tracks.
-For these, we apply an initial-final mass relation (IFMR) to assign realistic masses to stellar remnants including post-cooling track white dwarfs (WDs), neutron stars (NSs), and black holes (BHs).
-These stellar remnants are not assigned photometry and thus are considered only as lenses in a microlensing simulation.
-For WDs, we adopt the \citet{Kalirai2008} IFMR: $m_{\rm WD} = 0.109m_{\rm init} + 0.394M_\odot$, where the WD remnant type is assigned for all stars that have evolved beyond their MIST grids with $m_{\rm init}<9M_\odot$.
+For stars with ages beyond those covered in their respective tracks, we apply an initial-final mass relation (IFMR) to assign realistic masses to dark stellar remnants including post-cooling track white dwarfs (WDs), neutron stars (NSs), and black holes (BHs).
+They are not assigned photometry and are considered only as lenses in a microlensing simulation.
+For WDs, we adopt the \citet{Kalirai2008} IFMR: $m_{\rm WD} = 0.109m_{\rm init} + 0.394M_\odot$, where the WD remnant type for stars with initial mass $m_{\rm init}<9M_\odot$.